 - 1. Arbitrators shall be independent of, and not be affiliated with or take instructions from, a disputing party or the government of a Party with regard to trade and investment matters.
-Arbitrators shall not take instructions from any organisation, government or disputing party with regard to matters related to the dispute.
+Arbitrators shall not take instructions from any organization, government or disputing party with regard to matters related to the dispute.
 They shall not participate in the consideration of any disputes that would create a direct or indirect conflict of interest.
-In so doing, they shall comply with Annex I (Code of Conduct).
+They shall comply with the UNCITRAL Code of Conduct for Arbitrators in International Investment Dispute Resolution, as adopted by the United Nations Commission on International Trade Law on 7 July 2023, and recommended for use by the United Nations General Assembly in its resolution 78/105 of 7 December 2023.
 In addition, upon appointment, they shall refrain from acting as counsel in any pending or new investment protection dispute under this or any other agreement or domestic law. - 2.
-Following the establishment of the Arbitration Tribunal under Article 24 (Settlement of Disputes between Investors of a Party and the other Party) if a disputing party considers that an arbitrator does not meet the requirements set out in paragraph 1 or in Annex I, it shall send a notice of challenge to the appointing authority as established by the relevant rules of procedure, who shall transmit it to the arbitrator concerned.
-The notice of challenge shall be sent within 15 days after the constitution of the Arbitration Tribunal was communicated to the disputing party, or within 15 days after the date on which the relevant facts came to its knowledge, if they could not have reasonably been known at the time of constitution of the Arbitration Tribunal.
-The notice of challenge shall state the grounds for the challenge. - 3.
-If, within 15 days after the date of the notice of challenge, the challenged arbitrator has elected not to resign from the Arbitration Tribunal, the appointing authority, after hearing the disputing parties and after providing the arbitrator an opportunity to submit any observations, issue a decision within 45 days after receipt of the notice of challenge and forthwith notify the disputing parties and other arbitrators of the Arbitration Tribunal.
+If a disputing party considers that an arbitrator does not meet the requirements set out in paragraph 1 or in the UNCITRAL Code of Conduct for Arbitrators in International Investment Dispute Resolution, as adopted by the United Nations Commission on International Trade Law on 7 July 2023, it shall send a notice of challenge to the President of the International Court of Justice or the Appointing Authority who shall transmit it to the arbitrator concerned.
+The notice of challenge shall be sent within fifteen (15) days after the constitution of the tribunal was communicated to the disputing party, or within fifteen (15) days after the date on which the relevant facts came to its knowledge, if they could not have reasonably been known at the time of constitution of the tribunal.
+The notice of challenge shall state the grounds for the challenge - 3.
+If, within fifteen (15) days after the date of the notice of challenge, the challenged arbitrator has elected not to resign from the Arbitration Tribunal, the President of the International Court of Justice or the Appointing Authority, after hearing the disputing parties and after providing the arbitrator an opportunity to submit any observations, issue a decision within forty-five (45) days after receipt of the notice of challenge and forthwith notify the disputing parties and other arbitrators of the Arbitration Tribunal.